PedroHigueraG/PedroHigueraG/README.md

 ### Hi I'm Pedro Higuera 🤙
 <br>
-I'm a systems engineering student at the district university Francisco José de Caldas.
+I'm a systems engineer at the district university Francisco José de Caldas.
 I'm from Bogotá, Colombia.
 <br>
 I like web development and I have learned HTML, CSS and JavaScript, I have taken courses on web development, responsive design, grid layout and others.
 <br>